-Environmental compliance documentation with California Environmental Quality Act (CEQA) obligations are not expected for monitoring well installation(s).
+It is not anticipated that this Component will require any environmental compliance documentation associated with California Environmental Quality Act (CEQA) obligations.
 CEQA provides numerous categories of exemption, including Class 6 for information collection activities that do not result in serious disturbance to an environmental resource.
-DWR will be notified of the relevant CEQA exemption, and a Notice of Exemption will be filed.